JohnnyOhms/Advance-calculator/README.md

 use of array splice() methode is used to cut the least previous History at index 8 app.js folder contains inbuit javascript approach while script.js contains ES6 and classes approach

-link to view on chrome https://regular-calculator.netlify.app
+link to view in chrome https://regular-calculator.netlify.app